ZhongkuiMa/ZhongkuiMa.github.io/_sources/index.rst

   [`Live Video <https://youtu.be/dcF6T7y4xkU?t=24061>`__]

 - [Jan.
 2024]
-  I am serving
+  I will serve
-  `the 45th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI'24) <https://pldi24.sigplan.org/>`_ as a member of the Artifact Evaluation Committee!
+  `the 45th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI'24) <https://pldi24.sigplan.org/>`_ as a committee member in artifact evaluation committee within the research artifacts-track.

 - [Nov.
 2023]
   Our paper